The

 Executive Director

-Child & Family Services helps hundreds of children heal from trauma each year through foster care and other valuable programs.
-Many arrive on our doorsteps with few of their own belongings – often shoved into a brown paper or plastic bag.
+Every year, Child & Family Services helps hundreds of children heal from trauma through foster care and other critical programs.
+Too often, children arrive with just a few personal belongings—carried in a single bag.

 At CFS, we believe every child deserves to be safe, happy, and loved.
-We also believe that the children we serve should have clothing, school supplies, transportation, and opportunities such as music, dance lessons, sports equipment, or summer camp.
-The Campaign has raised more than $550,000 for these needs since inception, and has helped recruit many foster and adoptive families.
+We also believe they deserve more than the basics.
+That’s why the Brown Bag Campaign helps provide clothing, school supplies, transportation, and life-enriching opportunities like music lessons, sports, and summer camp.

-Thank you for your support of our work to nurture children and strengthen families.
+Thank you for standing with us to nurture children and strengthen families.

 OUR PARTNERS